-7. Distinction between the three CIG competitions currently available (State CIG, National CIG, and On-Farm Trials)?
+6. Can you explain the differences between the three CIG competitions currently available (State CIG, National CIG, and On-Farm Trials)?

 The CIG program has three components, each of which has a separate competition (NFO):

 - 1. National CIG Classic competition,

 - 2. State CIG competitions (each participating state holds their own competition), and

 - 3. On-Farm Conservation Innovation Trials.